tagion/tagion/docs/gov/intro/jargonbusting.md

 **Transaction:** unit of _database_-changes (add, edit, delete), inlcuding but not limited to currency related _transactions_

-... that much said, we now have enough words to be...
+... that much said, we now have enough words to begin ...

 ***